odiseoteam/SyliusAvataxPlugin/doc/installation.md

     prefix: /admin
 ```

-5. Include traits and override the models
+5. Include traits and override the resources

 ```php
 <?php